shobrook/rebound/README.md

 # rebound

-Rebound lets you instantly browse Stack Overflow results in your terminal when you get a compiler error.
+Rebound is a command-line tool that instantly fetches Stack Overflow results when you get a compiler error.
 Just use the `rebound` command before the file you want to execute.

 ![Placeholder Demo](demo.gif)